rhelmus/virtmem/doc/manual.md

 will copy the data from virtual memory to a suitable memory page.
 All data access now happens through this memory page.

-When virtual memory has to be copied to a memory page, but no pages are free, the library will first have to free a page.
+When virtual memory has to be copied to a memory page and no pages are free, the library will first have to free a page.
 During this process any modified data will be written back to the virtual memory pool and the requested data will be loaded to the page.
 This process is sometimes called _swapping_.